Department of Justice is now the Department of Communities and Justice. Find out more >

 A confession or a statement acknowledging the truth of something.

-A document that sets out your wishes about your future medical treatment if you become injury or serious ill and lose the ability to make decisions for yourself.
+A document that sets out your wishes about your future medical treatment if you become injured or seriously ill and lose the ability to make decisions for yourself.

 Also known as a living will.